jvernot/reactEmployeeDirectory/README.md

 ### Goals

-The goals of this project included: braking the applications UI into components, managing component state, and responding to user events.
+The goals of this project included: breaking the applications UI into components, managing component state, and responding to user events.
 I was able to accomplish all of these goals, and even decided to convert all of my class componets to functional components and use react hooks.

 ### Details